parenthetical-e/paramsearch/README.md

 paramsearch.py [OPTION] --help
 ```

-TO show you how each option works in practice let's start off in assuming we have two hyperparameters that we want to explore, over range.
+To see how each option works in practice let's start off in assuming we have two hyperparameters that we want to explore, over range.
 1. --alpha (0, 1)
 2. --beta (1, 100)